-HCHRA administers the Head Start Program offering comprehensive child development services to more than 2,100 pre-school children in Hinds County.
-The program has experienced exponential growth since its start in 1986 with 800 children enrolled.
-HCHRA operated 13 Head Start centers and 7 satellite classrooms which serves three and four-year-olds; and 4 Early Head Start centers which serves expectant
+HCHRA administers the Head Start Program offering comprehensive child development services to more than 1,900 preschool children in Hinds County.
+The program has experienced exponential growth since its start in 1986, with 800 children enrolled.
+HCHRA operated 13 Head Start centers and 7 satellite classrooms that serve three and four-year-olds, and 4 Early Head Start centers which serve expectant

 mothers and infants and toddlers from birth to age three.